BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 -------------------------------------------

 - If you don't already have CURE installed you have to do that first
-	- Instructions for installing CURE can be found in the CURE cookbook on HETDEX wiki (link at top of page)
+	- Instructions for installing CURE can be found in the CURE cookbook on the HETDEX wiki (link at top of page)

 - Once CURE is installed you have to edit specconf.h to set up CURE for LRS2 data
 	- Open specconf.h in a text editor (file found inside cure/libcure/)